webmeshproj/webmesh-vdi/README.md

   - Use built-in local authentication, LDAP, or OpenID.

   - App metrics to either scrape externally or view in the UI.
 More details in the `helm` doc.
 ### TODO

   - "App Profiles" - I have a POC implementation on `main` but it is still pretty buggy
-  - DOSBox/Game profiles could be cool...
+  - DOSBox/Game profiles could be cool...same as "App Profiles"
   - UI could use a serious makeover from someone who actually knows what they are doing

 ## Requirements